Updated: 5 days ago

-This series explores the most important aspect of an artist's work- a full album!
+This series explores the most critical aspect of an artist's work- a studio album!

-For this series, I review studio albums that I think are between 8 and 10 (out of 10).
-This is my opinion, so don't expect anything factual.
+For this series, I review studio albums that deserve a score from 8.5-10 (out of 10).
+These are my opinions, so don't expect anything factual.

-This also means the exclusion of any albums that aren't counted as studio albums (i.e. single, mini, repackage, etc.).
+This also means excluding any albums that aren't counted as studio albums (i.e. single, mini, repackage, etc.).

 Track 1: Boy Meets Evil